hawkv6/generic-processor/README.md

 - **processor manager**: Executes processing tasks as defined in the configuration.
 - **output manager**: Handles the delivery of processed data to designated outputs.

-Each component runs independently in separate Go routines, with communication primarily handled via channels.
-The configuration file also supports defining the same processor multiple times under different names, enabling parallel processing of the same data in different ways.
+Each component operates independently in separate Go routines, with communication primarily managed through channels.
+The generic processor is designed around a command-result pattern, where elements receive specific commands and return corresponding results.
+The configuration file also allows the same processor to be defined multiple times under different names, enabling parallel processing of the same data in various ways.

 ## Usage